adinashby/starter-programming-patterns-project/README.md

 3. The output should be clear and well-presented containing messages to reflect the code testing.
 4. A snapshot showing which tests have passed.

-This is a group project of not more than two students.
-It could also be implemented individually.
-If you choose to work in a team, then both students should work on the project and both students should submit the same project files.
+**This is a group project of not more than two students.** It could also be implemented individually.
+If you choose to work in a team, then both students should work on the project and only one student should accept the project and create a repository.
 A demonstration may be required.

 **Due date**

-**Please, submit no later than December 7.
-You will have your project demonstration on December 8 & 9 during your labs.**
+**Please, submit no later than April 30.
+You will have your project demonstration on May 1st & 2nd during your labs.**

 The following criteria will be used to evaluate the project: